mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
-- Compound and accessory movements (Bodyweight Squat, Leg Press, Leg Curl, Hanging Knee Raise, Plank) are ordered to start with the most demanding lower body lifts and finish with core and stability work.
+- Compound and accessory movements (Bodyweight Squat, Leg Press, Leg Curl, Hip Adduction, Hanging Knee Raise, Plank) are ordered to start with the most demanding lower body lifts and finish with core and stability work.
 - This order (compound → isolation → core) is supported by strength training best practices for safety, effectiveness, and progression.
 - Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises use both cable machine, Power Tower, and bodyweight for variety and progression.